PipedreamHQ/pipedream/components/adalo/README.md

 # Overview

-Some examples of what you can do with the Adalo API:
+Some examples of what you can build with the Adalo API:

 - Todo List
 - Pinterest Board